 Use Technology to Create an Immersive Candidate Experience

 As you think about planning your recruiting events, whether virtual or in-person, it’s important to stay focused on the candidate experience.
 Once you’ve created candidate personas (as we suggested above), you’ll have a guide to the interests and preferences of your ideal candidates, and you can incorporate them into your recruiting events.
 If you really want to attract and engage with top talent (you do, right?), take cues from consumer brands and use strong brand messaging along with multimedia assets to create an immersive candidate experience.
-If candidates enjoy your events, they’ll be more likely to continue the relationship, giving you a better chance of hiring the best candidates for every job.
+If candidates enjoy your events and virtual career fair platform, they’ll be more likely to continue the relationship, giving you a better chance of hiring the best candidates for every job.
 A stellar candidate experience isn’t just about flashy graphics and video, of course.
 It’s also about making recruiting events easy for candidates to attend.
 Soon, Brazen will add a scheduled chat feature, which allows recruiters to invite and schedule conversations with specific candidates ahead of time.
 This feature lets candidates know they are special and, as a bonus, helps recruiters organize their conversations with potential hires.

 Well-Planned EventsLead to Top Notch Hires

 Use these best practices as a guide to keep you on track when planning your recruiting events, both virtual and in-person, as well as when creating your overall talent acquisition strategy.
 As virtual recruiting events become even more prevalent, the list of best practices is sure to expand, but these basics will give you a foundation for hosting events that accurately illustrate your employer brand and organizational identity, attract top talent in your industry, and keep quality candidates engaged throughout the funnel.
 From first impression to offer letter, recruiting events help employers build trust, foster connections, improve diversity, and make better hires to take your organization where you want to go.